AMalenkij/vyrij/README.md

 - Stripe: Payment processing platform for online businesses.

+### Deployment
-DeploymentThe website is deployed using Vercel and can be accessed here https://vyrij.vercel.app
+The website is deployed using Vercel and can be accessed here https://vyrij.vercel.app